thomas-fossati/draft-psa-endorsements/draft-fdb-rats-psa-endorsements.md

 and automatically bound to the `comid.mkey` in the `measurement-map`.

-The raw measurement is encoded in a `digests-type` object in the `measurements-value-map`.
-The `digests-type` array MUST contain only one entry.
-If multiple digests of the same measured component exist (obtained with different hash algorithms), a different `psa.measurement-desc` MUST be used in the identifier.
+The raw measurement is encoded in a `digests-type` object in the `measurement-values-map`.
+The `digests-type` array MUST contain at least one entry.
+The `digests-type` array MAY contain more than one entry if multiple digests (obtained with different hash algorithms) of the same measured component exist.

-The example in {{ex-reference-value}} shows the PSA Endorsement of type Reference Value for a firmware measurement associated with Implementation ID `acme-implementation-id-000000001`.
+The example in {{ex-reference-value}} shows a CoMID a PSA Endorsement of type Reference Value for a firmware measurement associated with Implementation ID `acme-implementation-id-000000001`.